dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 The bits that we need to set to have paging enabled in long mode are, in order, the: `PAE` Page Address Extension, bit number 5 in CR4, the `LME` Long Mode Enable Bit (Bit 8 in EFER, and has to be loaded with the `rdmsr`/`wrmsr` instructions), and finally the `PG` Paging bit number 31 in `cr0`.

-Every time we need to change a value of a system register, `cr*`, and similar we must always load the current value first and update it's content, otherwise we can run into troubles.
+Every time we need to change a value of a system register, `cr*`, and similar we must always load the current value first and update its content, otherwise we can run into troubles.
 And finally the Paging bit must be the last to be enabled.

 Setting those bits must be done only once at early stages of boot process (probably one of the first thing we do).